 - client (icat.client.Client) the ICAT client. - entity the type of objects to search for.
 This may either be an icat.entity.
 Entity subclass or the name of an entity type. - attributes the attributes that the query shall return.
 See the setAttributes() method for details. - aggregate the aggregate function to be applied in the SELECT clause, if any.
 See the setAggregate() method for details. - order the sorting attributes to build the ORDER BY clause from.
 See the setOrder() method for details. - conditions the conditions to build the WHERE clause from.
 See the addConditions() method for details. - includes list of related objects to add to the INCLUDE clause.
 See the addIncludes() method for details. - limit a tuple (skip, count) to be used in the LIMIT clause.
-See the setLimit() method for details. - attribute alias for attributes, retained for compatibility.
+See the setLimit() method for details. - join_specs a mapping to override the join specification for selected related objects.
+See the setJoinSpecs() method for details. - attribute alias for attributes, retained for compatibility.
 Deprecated, use attributes instead.

-- TypeError if entity is not a valid entity type or if both attributes and attribute are provided. - ValueError if any of the keyword arguments is not valid, see the corresponding method for details.
+- TypeError if entity is not a valid entity type, if both attributes and attribute are provided, or if any of the keyword arguments have an invalid type, see the corresponding method for details. - ValueError if any of the keyword arguments is not valid, see the corresponding method for details.